 Here are some posture tips from Las Vegas in room massage to keep your spine safe when we do our daily activities.

 - Always, always remember.
 Chest out, chin in, stomach tight.

 - When DRIVING, always sit upright.
 Your head must be touching the headrest and your back must be touching the seat.
 Straighten your arms out to keep your shoulders back.

-- During your working with COMPUTER, have the screen be positioned at your eye level with your chest out and chin in!
+- During your work with COMPUTER, have the screen be positioned at your eye level with your chest out and chin in.
 Place your keyboard at the level of your elbow so that your hand would not suffer from carpal tunnel syndrome.
 Las Vegas in room massage encourages you to sit with lumber roll all the time.
-Not only when you are using computer, but when dining, driving, and even watching tv!
+Not only when you are using a computer, but when dining, driving, and even watching tv.

-- During the sleeping, do not sleep on your stomach if you have neck problem.
+- During sleeping, do not sleep on your stomach if you have a neck problem.
 Sleep on your back or on your side.
-When sleeping on your side, position your head as if you are looking front, not down to your body.
-Looking down will strain neck and spinal muscles.
+When sleeping on your side, position your head as if you are looking front, not down at your body.
+Looking down will strain the neck and spinal muscles.
 Also, use only one pillow.
 You do not need much elevation while sleeping.
 First, it will strain your neck, second, it will constrict your normal breath.